Ngauranga

 Ngauranga is a suburb of New Zealand's capital city, Wellington, in the lower North Island.
 Situated on the western bank of Wellington Harbour, it lies to the north of the centre of the city.
-The name comes from the Maori-language ngā ūranga, meaning "the landing place (for canoes)".
-The Ngauranga Railway Station was known as "Ngahauranga" when it opened in 1874.

-It is lightly populated, and for statistical purposes is divided into Ngauranga East and Ngauranga West by Statistics New Zealand.
-At the 2001 New Zealand census, Ngauranga West registered a population of zero, while Ngauranga East had a population of 39.
-This represented an increase of 18.2% or 6 people since the previous census in 1996.

-The low population is due to Ngauranga's rugged terrain.
+Ngauranga is lightly populated due to the rugged terrain and the area's focus on industry.
+The 2023 New Zealand census stated that the population of Ngauranga was 51.

 It includes the Ngauranga Gorge, through which State Highway 1 passes on its route out of Wellington to Porirua and the west coast.
 To the east, State Highway 2 runs wedged between hills and Wellington Harbour on its route from Wellington to the Hutt Valley, Wairarapa, and beyond.

 Alongside State Highway 2 is the Hutt Valley Line portion of the Wairarapa Line railway, which includes a station in Ngauranga served by frequent commuter trains.
 The North Island Main Trunk railway also passes through Ngauranga, via two tunnels of the Tawa Flat deviation, with a bridge between them crossing the Ngauranga Gorge.

 The small amount of usable land in Ngauranga is primarily used for commercial and industrial activity, though there are some houses on the hill overlooking the motorway.

+Etymology

+The name comes from the Māori language ngā ūranga, meaning "the landing place (for canoes)".
+Ngauranga Railway Station was known as "Ngahauranga" when it opened in 1874.
+A 1901 article in Māori stated that Ngahauranga was incorrect, but in 1946 Member of Parliament Eruera Tirikatene stated that Ngahauranga was correct and meant "beaten by strong winds".
+Both spellings, Ngahauranga and Ngauranga, were used in the press as late as the 1970s.

+Geography

+The suburb of Ngauranga consists of hilly terrain bisected by the Ngauranga Gorge.
+Along the harbour's edge are steep bluffs.
+The landscape of Ngauranga has been radically altered by quarrying and leveling of the hills to provide areas for industry and for motorway development.

+The Waitohi Stream (also known as Ngauranga Stream) used to flow down the gorge, forming a long pond or lagoon at the base of the hills near the sea.
+Coutts Crawford described the gorge as he had seen it in 1839: "This valley, or gorge, was then extremely pretty.
+There was a pa with some cultivations cut out of the bush, but beyond that was the virgin forest.
+The stream was then unpolluted by masses of shingle, and flowed steadily".
+The pond disappeared after the 1855 Wairarapa earthquake uplifted the coastline at Ngauranga by about 1.5 m (5 ft), causing the stream to find a new channel.
+The stream was controlled with weirs and channels as the road through the gorge was built and industries were established, and by September 1939 the lower reaches of the stream were piped as far as the harbour.

+Tyer's Stream rises from the hills of Khandallah on the south-western side of the gorge and flows down to meet the former Waitohi or Ngauranga Stream.